-- BM participants with a registered capacity of below 50MW per Control Point, or below 10MW per site (where a site is not part of a Virtual Lead Party) are not required to have a Control Point staffed at all times.
-It must be staffed between the hours of 0800 to 1800 each day. - At times when EDL/API communications between ESO and the BM participant are unavailable or not functioning and the BM participant cannot be contacted via telephone, they must adhere to their declared PN at the last gate closure, which is already a requirement of Grid Code as it stands.
+• BM participants with a registered capacity of below 50MW per Control Point, or below 10MW per site (where a site is not part of a Virtual Lead Party) are not required to have a Control Point staffed at all times.
+It must be staffed between the hours of 0800 to 1800 each day.